Towthorpe, North Yorkshire

 According to the 2001 census, the parish had a population of 1,967.
 The data for the 2011 census is included in the civil parish of Strensall with Towthorpe, which had a population of 6,047.

 The hamlet was historically part of the North Riding of Yorkshire until 1974.
 It was then a part of the district of Ryedale in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.
+Towthorpe was formerly a township in the parish of Huntington, in 1866 Towthorpe became a separate civil parish, on 1 April 2009 the parish was abolished and merged with Strensall to form "Strensall with Towthorpe".

+The name Towthorpe derives from the Old Norse Tofiþorp meaning 'Tofi's secondary settlement'.

-Part of the Strensall training area and adjacent Queen Elizabeth Barracks are located to the north east of the hamlet.
+Part of the Strensall training area and adjacent Queen Elizabeth Barracks are located to the north-east of the hamlet.
 The training area was formerly Strensall and Towthorpe Common.